tomf87/defra-ops/app/posts/2021-04-23-weeknotes.md

 ### What didn’t go well

-* Catching up on emails, Slack and admin - always a pain when returning from leave I guess. 📧📧📧
+* Catching up on emails, Slack and other admin! 📧📧📧

 ---